Hotmoka/hotmoka/tutorial/Takamaka.md

 of the Hotmoka and Takamaka projects are not yet available on a public repository such as Maven Central.
 Hence, the simplest way for using Takamaka is to clone and install the Hotmoka project inside your local Maven repository.
-For that, clone the Hotmoka project:
+You need Java JDK version at least 11 for compiling the Hotmoka project.

+Clone the project with:

 ```shell
 git clone git@github.com:spoto/hotmoka.git